ldn-softdev/jtc/User Guide.md

 - `-T{cnt}` will interpolate it
 - `-x/-1` will display on the last walk

-Say, now we want to count the same phone numbers, but for some reason staring it from `100`:
+Say, now we want to count the same phone numbers, but for some reason staring from `100`:
 ```
 bash $ <ab.json jtc -w'<cnt:100>f[]<>F<number>l:<cnt>I1' -T{cnt} -x/-1
 106